pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 wxPython
 ~~~~~~~~~~~~~
-Consult their documentation for adjustments to RGB pixmaps and, potentially, specifics for your wxPython release.
+Consult their documentation for adjustments to RGB(A) pixmaps and, potentially, specifics for your wxPython release.

->>> # if you used alpha=True (or letting default it):
+>>> # if you used alpha=True:
 >>> bitmap = wx.Bitmap.FromBufferRGBA(pix.width, pix.height, pix.samples)
 >>>
 >>> # if you used alpha=False: